How to Practice Self-Love

 💖 What you get when you start practicing self-love with structure

-If you are serious about learning how to practice self-love in a way that creates real change, having structure makes all the difference.
+If you are serious about learning how to practice self-love in a way that creates real change, structure matters.
+Because most people do not struggle with a lack of information.
+They struggle because they keep falling back into the same patterns when life gets difficult.

 The Self-Love Workbook is not just a collection of ideas.
 It is a complete system designed to help you build self-love step by step.